KolijnWolfaardt/BlockDrop/README.md

 BlockDrop
 =========

-A simple android Tetris game.
+BlockDrop is a simple Tetris clone for Android.
+The goal is to learn to write games for Android.